bbcf/bbcfutils/Python/rnacounter/README.txt

 Initial files:
 ===============
 * draft.py:
 Python only version, for testing purposes.
 Run as "python draft.py".

 * rnacounter.py:
-The one we compile sith setup.py.
+Copy of draft.py that we compile with setup.py.
+Imports functions from rnacounter0.

-* rnacounter.pyx:
-The Cython version, still in development.

-* rnacounter.pxd:
+* rnacounter0.pyx:
-Redefinitions of rnacounter.py functions headers for faster execution (specifying C types for the functions' variables before compilation).
+Cython functions, to be compiled with setup0.py and then imported by rnacounter.py.

 * setup.py:
+The "Makefile" for rnacounter.py.
+Produces rnacounter.c, rnacounter.so.

+* setup0.py:
-The "Makefile" for Cython.
+The "Makefile" for rnacounter0.pyx.
+Produces rnacounter0.c, rnacounter0.so.

 * rnacounter
 The (python) executable, imports and runs the C version after compilation.

+* benchmark.txt: some execution timings reported, in different conditions.

 * testfiles/:
 Folder with testing files, including